ncbi/vadr/documentation/advbuild.md

 The `v-build.pl` program will create a model from a single INSDC accession and include CDS, gene and mature peptide features.
-However, a model built from a single accession is often not general enough to allow most high quality sequences for a viral species to pass.
-For example, some other sequences may include an extended CDS that has a different stop codon position from the sequence the model was built from, and these sequences will fail due to fatal alerts related to the different stop codon.
-It is possible to make VADR models more general but it requires some manual effort.
-A good strategy for building and refining a model library is:
+However, a model built from a single accession is often not general enough to allow most high quality sequences for a viral species to *pass*.
+For example, some other sequences may include an extended CDS that has a different stop codon position from the sequence the model was built from, and these sequences will *fail* due to fatal alerts related to the different stop codon.
+If your goal is too have `v-annotate.pl` pass the vast majority of sequences that are error-free (lacking misassemblies, sequencing errors and other artifacts), then you may want to spend some manual effort One good strategy for building and refining a model library is:

-Step 1 Build a model(s) from representative and well annotated
+Step 1.
+Build one or more models from representative and well annotated
-       sequence(s) as a starting point.
+       sequences as a starting point.
 These may be RefSeq sequences.

 Step 2.
 Construct a training set of randomly chosen existing sequences
         for the viral species.